DHRUV6029/PlantDiseaseLabelling/README.md

 You can find the requirements in Requirements.txt, but everything is in the notebook, so you can install all by using pip install.
 I recommend using Google Colab.

-This project is updated to be compatible with PyTorch 0.4.0